Unleash/unleash/website/docs/api/admin/feature-toggles-api-v2.md

 ##### 400 Bad Request

-You tried to change the role of only user with the `owner` role in the project:
+You tried to change the role of the only user with the `owner` role in the project:

 ``` json
 [